Manta-Network/Manta/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Wrote unit tests.
 - [ ] Updated relevant documentation in the code.
 - [ ] Re-reviewed `Files changed` in the Github PR explorer.
-- [ ] If runtime changes, need to update the version number properly:
+- [ ] If runtime changes, need to update the version numbers properly:
    * `authoring_version`: The version of the authorship interface.
 An authoring node will not attempt to author blocks unless this is equal to its native runtime.
    * `spec_version`: The version of the runtime specification.
 A full node will not attempt to use its native runtime in substitute for the on-chain Wasm runtime unless all of spec_name, spec_version, and authoring_version are the same between Wasm and native.
    * `impl_version`: The version of the implementation of the specification.
 Nodes are free to ignore this; it serves only as an indication that the code is different; as long as the other two versions are the same then while the actual code may be different, it is nonetheless required to do the same thing.
 Non-consensus-breaking optimizations are about the only changes that could be made which would result in only the impl_version changing.